ToriEggers/sequencingTechs/basecalling.md

 <b>3. cd to your working directory</b>

-<b>4. move the data to this directory if it isn't already there.
-If you type `ls -lath ./pod5/*.pod5` then you should see a list of files</b>
+<b>4. move the data to this directory if it isn't already there</b>

 <b>5.
 Download dorado</b>